I own nothing

 "Oh…" Poseidon said, unsure of what else to say.
-Sure, it was sad, but he had not really known Sally that well, and had not been in contact with her for over fourteen year.
+Sure, it was sad, but he had not really known Sally that well, and had not been in contact with her for almost fourteen year.
 "Why are you here then?"

 "Her will," Mayer said, and produced a paper from his suitcase.
 Instead of handing it over, however, he kept the paper close to him, pulled against his chest as he hesitated.

-"Oh yeah she left something alright," he muttered.
+"Oh yes, she left you something alright," Mayer muttered.
 He shook his head and looked back up at Poseidon.
 "Sally died last year, in a car accident."

 "Last year?"
 Poseidon repeated, frowning and eyeing Mayer suspiciously, "why did it take you so long to get around to me?"

 "Ah, you see, I've been out of the country for a while and when I got back I thought all of her things had been wrapped up.
 But it seems they read the wrong will.
 She didn't change much in her last will, only one thing.
-A letter for Poseidon Olympia."
+A letter for Poseidon Olympian."

 "That would be me," Poseidon said, annoyed the man's continued vagueness.

 "Here," Mayer said, shoving the paper at him.
 Poseidon took the document, still eyeing the lawyer suspiciously as he turned it over.

 It was a short letter:

 I don't know how to start this letter, it seems so fanciful to me, like something out of a movie or a book.
 But this is very much real and I feel terrible, so wretchedly terrible.
 And I'm sorry, so so sorry.
 Please believe me.
 I often though of contacting you, telling you, but I was too afraid.
 I don't know how to put this gently so I'll just come right out: we have a son.